67 Weird Scholarships for College Students in 2025 (+ Some Still Open for 2024!)

 When it comes to out-of-the-box, weird scholarships, this one takes the cake!
 To be eligible for this scholarship, students just need to be enrolled in high school or a home association high school and create prom attire made entirely of duck tape!

-Since not every student can go to prom, you don’t have to necessarily wear your creation to prom to participate.
+Since not every student can go to prom, you don’t necessarily have to wear your creations to prom to participate.
 Creations will be judged on workmanship, originality, use of colors, accessories, and use of Duck Brand Duck tape.
 If you love strange scholarships, apply for this one!

 person wearing a superhero shirt as the Superhero scholarship is one of the odd, funny, and unique scholarships available to college students